doritoes/ipdice.com/README.md

 - One region built
 - Multi-region
 - Added first two easter eggs
+- Multi-region
+- Add anti-snoop protection
+- Integration with https://www.ip-api.com for geo-location

 ### Working on
-- Multi-region
+- Improvement and testing
 ### Will Do
-- Feature: IP address information experience
+- No major work at this point
 ### Might Do
 - Feature: Dice rolling experience
 - Feature: API for dice rolls (using custom dice rolling algorithm)